-special equipment - When a card refers to a ship's "special equipment," this means ship systems expressed as a phrase of just a few words.
-Special equipment currently includes Cloaking Device, Energy Dampener, Holodeck, Holographic Skin, Invasive Transporters, Long-Range Scan Shielding, Particle Scattering Device, Phasing Cloak, Solar Sail, Tractor Beam, MEDICAL, SCIENCE, and Stellar Cartography.
+special equipment - Many ships have additional systems installed, which may be used by other cards or rules.
+They are printed on the card as a phrase of 1-3 words.
+Special equipment currently may include Cloaking Device, Energy Dampener, Holodeck, Holographic Skin, Invasive Transporters, Long-Range Scan Shielding, Particle Scattering Device, Phasing Cloak, Solar Sail, Tractor Beam, or any regular skill.